microsoft/FluidFramework/packages/dds/merge-tree/docs/Attribution.md

   entirely invalidated the zamboni scheme, and even if the timestamps are binned this will unnecessarily include the same user info many times on different segments

-Rather than force this burden on consumers, it makes more sense to bake some attribution capability into the Fluid framework in an opt-in way.
+Rather than force this burden on consumers, it makes more sense to bake some attribution capability into the Fluid Framework in an opt-in way.
 Though this document will cover an approach for doing so in merge-tree (primarily targeted at support for attribution in SharedString), none of the above concerns are specific to a single DDS.
 It's imaginible that Fluid will eventually want to generalize this to a platform mechanism that's supported by each DDS that wants to opt in to it.